bitcoin-studio/Bitcoin-Programming-with-BitcoinJS/part-three-pay-to-script-hash/timelocks/csv_p2sh.md

 const txb = new bitcoin.TransactionBuilder(network)
 ```

-Create the input by referencing the outpoint of our P2WSH funding transaction.
+Create the input by referencing the outpoint of our P2SH funding transaction.
 We add the sequence number only if we want to run the first scenario.

 ```javascript
 // txb.addInput(prevTx, vout, sequence, prevTxScript)
 txb.addInput('TX_ID', TX_VOUT, [sequence])
 ```

-Alice\_1 will redeem the fund to her P2WPKH address, leaving 100 000 satoshis for the mining fees.
+Alice\_1 will redeem the fund to her P2WPKH address, leaving 100 000 sats for the mining fees.

 ```javascript
 txb.addOutput(p2wpkhAlice1.address, 999e5)